SyeddR/HealthChecksv2.5/Read me dev_hc_v2.5.md

 version 2.5.6:-
 Date:- 01/31/2018

-  -- Added CRC error for interfaces (suggested by Patrcia)
+  -- Added CRC error for interfaces (suggested by Patricia)

-  -- Added nshwmon queue checks (suggested by Patrcia)
+  -- Added nshwmon queue checks (suggested by Patricia)

-  -- Added ECC error on nshwmon (suggested by Patrcia)
+  -- Added ECC error on nshwmon (suggested by Patricia)

-  -- Added global variable for PM and IS disk thresholds (suggested by Patrcia)
+  -- Added global variable for PM and IS disk thresholds (suggested by Patricia)

   -- Added xdr info (suggested by Raj)